 We also see regulations on marriage, touching dead things, etc.…the priest was in a class of his own.
 The priest was “God’s man” his “representative” on earth, so, as the priests had a higher calling, their expectations were much higher than the regular “Joe Israelite” There is a repeated phrase: “You shall not profane my Holy Name, I am YHVH (Yod Hey Vav Hey) “ when we act contrary to His commandments, expectations as “b’nei Elohim” (children of God) we ARE profaning HIS Holy name, be it in words, or deeds.
 If the Israelites were observed by God through a looking glass, then the priests were observed by God through a microscope!
 If you get my drift!
 How are WE seen by our HOLY, SINLESS, GOD?
 Our standards are based on the Torah of Adonai.
 HIS standards should be OURS as well, yet we always come up lacking, because of our inborn sin nature.

-Thank Adonai for YESHUA, who bridged the gap caused by sin, to be our “high priest” before a Holy God, although our sin in dark and ugly, and we should see ourselves as such, because it is reality, through YESHUA, Our Heavenly Father sees us as “white as snow” or “white a wool” and now, under the new covenant, we are all “high priests” in his eyes, should not our expectations be as a “higher calling” just like the priests of old?
+Thank Adonai for YESHUA, who bridged the gap caused by sin, to be our “high priest” before a Holy God, although our sin is dark and ugly, and we should see ourselves as such, because it is reality, through YESHUA, Our Heavenly Father sees us as “white as snow” or “white a wool” and now, under the new covenant, we are all “high priests” in his eyes, should not our expectations be as a “higher calling” just like the priests of old?
 We must also take into thought the phrase “Kiddush HaShem” which is “honoring/blessing/Holiness to the Name of Adonai” There are two Hebrew words which are almost the same; “Halel” and “Chilul” “Bless/praise” and “profane” in Hebrew, they are just three letters.
-The difference is the first letter; the “Hey” and the Chet” the difference between the two is just a line which is about one millimeter.
+The difference is the first letter; the “Hey” and the Chet” the difference between the two is just a space which is about one millimeter.

 What can we say?
 There is just a fine line between “blessing” the name of God, or “profaning” the name of God.
-We must be careful of our words, and deeds, lest we “bless” with one breath, and then take another breath and “profane”.
+We must be careful of our words, and deeds, least we “bless” with one breath, and then take another breath and “profane”.
 The idea of the “priests being holy, for I AM Holy” is there in this parashah.
 The difference in the words, “Kadosh” (Holy) and “Kadoshim” (holy ones) is that when YHVH talks about HIS Holiness, the word “Kadosh” has the “vav”, the letter “o” that letter symbolizes the “nail” whereas our “holiness” lacks the “vav” since we did NOT receive the “nails” only YESHUA did, who received them in our place!

 Chap 23: “HaMoedim of YHVH” (The feasts of the LORD).
 Here the special days of worship and assembly are mentioned, the first being the “Sabbath Day” it is a “day of Rest” a time of worship and coming together to worship Adonai and learn from HIS Word through His teachers, pastors, rabbis, evangelists, etc. The Sabbath day was NEVER changed to Sunday.
 Not that it was bad to come together on Sundays, any day of the week is a good time to come together.
 It just became customary for the believers in the first century to come together on the “first day of the week” like it is mentioned in Acts, to fellowship and eat together, but the believers ALWAYS considered Saturday, the Sabbath, the special and the official appointed day for rest, worship, and Bible study.